containers/podman-desktop/website/docs/kubernetes/kind.md

 1. Keep existing Kind clusters running.
 2. Stop the Podman machine.
 3. Start the Podman machine.
-4. The Podman machine start reports success, but you can not connect to the Podman machine.
+4. The Podman machine start reports success, but you cannot connect to the Podman machine.
-4. Stop the Podman machine.
+5. Stop the Podman machine.
-5. Start the Podman machine.
+6. Start the Podman machine.

 #### Additional resources